puppy0cam/TdNode/README.md

 It natively wraps around TDLib and eliminates the need for external dependencies such as tdjson.

-Currently, the module is only available on Windows, and community support would be appreciated to help improve `install.js` to support other platforms.
+Currently, the module is only available on Windows and ubuntu, and community support would be appreciated to help improve `install.js` to support other platforms.

 ## Usage

-The module exports a TelegramClient class.
+The module exports a TdNode class.
 It is recommended that immediately upon loading the module, you use the static sync setLogVerbosityLevel method in order to disable TDLib logging.
 ```JavaScript
 TdNode.execute({
     "@type": "setLogVerbosityLevel",